Supriya2912/portfolio-website/README.md

 I am a **Software Engineer at Tata Consultancy Services (TCS)** and a **2024 Computer Science Engineering graduate**, with strong fundamentals in software development and a passion for building impactful products.
 I enjoy working across the stack, learning new technologies, and solving real-world problems through code.

-I am open to **Software Engineer / Full-Stack / Frontend opportunities** where I can contribute, learn, and grow while building scalable, high-impact products.
+I am open to **Software Engineer / Full-Stack / Frontend opportunities / Machine Learning, AI Engineer ** where I can contribute, learn, and grow while building scalable, high-impact products.

 ---